 A pipeline is to be constructed from the new WWTW to a sports field in the township.
 The pipeline can follow one of two routes.
-The one follows the river bank over private land and underneath the N12 road bridge that spans the drainage line.
-For this a S21 (i) WULA will be required.
+The one stretches over private land to the N12 road bridge that spans the Sand River.
+The pipe will be suspended under the bridge and hence will have no impact on the river.
+The DWS may require a S21 (i) for the trench for the pipe on both sides of the bridge.